software-mansion/radon-ide/packages/docs/docs/usage.md

 In case the IDE cannot locate system images to use for the device, you will see an empty list when creating new emulator or simulator.
 Please follow the [simulators](./simulators.md) section to learn how to manage system versions of Android emulators or iOS simulators that the IDE can use.

-## 3. Decide on the location of the IDE panel
+## -auto-num- Decide on the location of the IDE panel

 The main extension window can be either presented as one of the editor tabs, which is the default behavior, or as a side panel (in primary or secondary side panel location).
 To change between these modes, you can either use React Native IDE section in the VSCode settings, or use the dropdown menu from the right top corner in the IDE panel: